mongodb/sample-apps-nyu/InsertData/README.md

 The insertMany() function adds multiple documents into a collection.
 The above example uses db.collection.insertMany() to insert 3 documents.
 It reads 3 files named order1.json, order2.json and order3.json, parses them through a JSON Parser into a JSON object.
 Then the multiple order data is aggregated into the *multipleOrders* document and using insertMany function, it is inserted into the stores.orders collection.

+## Additional data files for running the program
+The JSON files used in this program resides in the folder of compiled codes.
+You can find them here:

+    InsertData				# Source folder of the codes
+    ├── ...
+    ├── src
+    ├── testsrc
+    ├── order1.json			# Source file
+    ├── order2.json
+    ├── order3.json
+    ├── simpledata.json

 ## Running the test
 The unit test cases are written using JUnit 4 framework.
 You can find them here: